AC Monza: Simmenthal merger and aftermath (1955–1967)

 In July 1955, ahead of the 1955–56 season, Monza merged with Prima Divisione (sixth level) side GS Simmenthal, the football club of the Simmenthal food company.
 AC Monza was renamed AC Simmenthal-Monza, and was headed by Simmenthal owner Claudio Sada.
 The merger helped fund subsequent transfer campaigns.
 The match between Monza and Verona on 8 October 1955 was the first free-to-air televised match in Italy.
 Monza's first season under the new management was positive, finishing the season in third place.
 In the following years, until the end of their merger in 1964, Monza alternated positive seasons (fourth and fifth place in 1958 and 1961, respectively) with negative ones (16th and 15th in 1960 and 1964).
 On 14 July 1964, Simmenthal ceased to sponsor Monza and the club reverted to its former name.

 Despite Monza's stable financial situation, (Note: In 1964, Monza and Serie A club Bologna were the only Italian teams to have positive balances in the first two divisions.) no one was interested in purchasing the club; Sada decided to remain president for the following season.
-While Monza barely avoided relegation in the 1964–65 season, the same could not be said about the next season: following 15 years of second-tier football, Monza were relegated to the Serie C in the last matchday of the season, drawing 0–0 away to Mantova on 19 June 1966.
-After winning the 1966–67 play-off game against Como 1–0, thanks to a lone goal by Gianluigi Maggioni in the 32nd minute, Monza were promoted back to the Serie B after one year.
+While Monza barely avoided relegation in the 1964–65 season, the same could not be said about the next season: following 15 years of second-tier football, Monza were relegated to Serie C in the last matchday of the season, drawing 0–0 away to Mantova on 19 June 1966.
+After winning the 1966–67 play-off game against Como 1–0, thanks to a lone goal by Gianluigi Maggioni in the 32nd minute, Monza were promoted back to Serie B after one year.